Skip to content

 ‘Patent Pending’

 ‘Patent pending’ means someone has applied for a patent on a product, but the UK Intellectual Property Office has not yet granted it.
 It is the inventor’s way of informing people that they hope to get a patent.
 Therefore, anyone copying the product will potentially infringe the inventor’s intellectual property rights.
-Inventors seeking funding for their creation will often use this term.
+Inventors seeking funding for their creations will often use this term.

 Continue reading this article below the form